KiberGod/browser-ad-killer/README_EN.md

 It should be noted that the extension has both a number of advantages and a number of disadvantages.
 The advantages include:
 * conditionally instant ad skipping (see "How it works")
 * is not recognized by YouTube services as an AdBlock extension
-* works correctly only at video speed "1"
+* does not violate YouTube policy

 Disadvantages:
 * affects Internet traffic
 * cannot work properly at slow Internet speeds
+* works correctly only at video speed "1"

 <br>
 <h3>Installation and first launch</h3>